Skip to Main Content

 • PEARLS for teenagers ages 12–19, self-reported

-For adults, use the ACE assessment tool .
+For adults, use the ACEs assessment tool.

-The ACE assessment tool is adapted from the work of Kaiser Permanente and the Centers for Disease Control and Prevention (CDC).
+The ACEs assessment tool is adapted from the work of Kaiser Permanente and the Centers for Disease Control and Prevention (CDC).
 Other versions of the ACEs questionnaires can be used, but to qualify, questions must contain the 10 categories mentioned above.

 Use of tools